MeloStark/keiba_app/README.md

-# Withdrow race and horse data from netkeiba on raspberry pi4
+# Withdrow data from netkeiba on RPi4